Alcohol and running: can you have your cake and eat it too?

 The first thing you should know is that if consumed in moderation – and provided that you’re already eating right – a little alcohol won’t hurt your vitamin and nutrient levels at all.
 In fact, consuming one 1-2 drinks a day actually has numerous noted health benefits, from improving cardiovascular health (which is actually a boon to runners) to lowering your risk of diabetes.
 Note, however, if you already have diabetes, regardless of type, then you should absolutely abstain from alcohol completely.

-For more information – and for some good news for you ethanol junkies – check out what two-time Olympic runner Nick Symmonds has to say about alcohol and running below.
+For more information – and for some good news for you ethanol enthusiasts – check out what two-time Olympic runner Nick Symmonds has to say about alcohol and running below.
 It might surprise you.

 Alcohol and Running Performance: Our Verdict